junh1024/junh1024-Documents/Media/Adobe Premiere Pro & Sony Vegas with REAPER comparison.md

 ## Why

 I've been using Premiere for 10+ years, and REAPER for 5+.
-I've tried my own workflows with various degrees of pain (cuz I use very complex & awkward workflows to achieve the best quality, so I seldom export final video using a NLE).
+I've tried my own workflows with various degrees of pain (I use very complex & awkward workflows to achieve the best quality, so I seldom export final video using a NLE).
 I use Premiere cuz it's famous & sensible, Pro 1, ironically on a Mac through boot camp in 2009.
 REAPER is a no-nonsense DAW from the writer of Winamp (Justin Frankel).
 It's extremely powerful & flexible.
 It's a bare-bones from the start.
-Apart from the usual VSTs, but You can write scripts & custom audio Jeusonic Effects, and install extension.
+Apart from the usual VSTs, but You can write scripts & custom audio Jeusonic Effects, and install extensions.
 I had Vegas laying around for "that one project" in 2017, and thought I'd give it a spin.
 I'd previously dismissed it as an "old wives trick" that people use for making mashups for Youtube (cuz YT doesn't accept video-only, and if you have a hammer, everything looks like a nail), cuz I'm surrounded by people that do that.
 It was surprisingly usable if you enable certain features, but also has its downsides.
 80%+

 ## Launch